WBOW: History

 On July 1, 2012, WBOW-FM was sold by Crossroads Communications to Midwest Communications and changed its call letters to WDWQ and changed its format to country, branded as "Q102.7".
-The sale of WDWQ and sister station WBOW was consummated on October 26, 2012, at a purchase price of $1.3 million.
+The sale of WDWQ and WBOW was consummated on October 26, 2012, at a purchase price of $1.3 million.

 WDWQ switched to a classic hits format on December 26, 2017, and brought back the WBOW call letters.
 The first song to air as a classic hits format was "Still the One" by Orleans.

 WBOW's facilities are located at 925 Wabash Avenue, Suite 300 in Terre Haute, Indiana.